Brassica oleracea

-Brassica oleracea is a plant species from family Brassicaceae that includes many common cultivars used as vegetables, such as cabbage, broccoli, cauliflower, kale, Brussels sprouts, collard greens, Savoy cabbage, kohlrabi, and gai lan.
+Brassica oleracea, also known as wild cabbage in its uncultivated form, is a plant of the family Brassicaceae.
+The species originated from feral populations of related plants in the Eastern Mediterranean, where it was most likely first cultivated.
+It has many common cultivars used as vegetables, including cabbage, broccoli, cauliflower, romanesco, kale, Brussels sprout, collard, Savoy cabbage, kohlrabi, and gai lan.